5 Unusual Technical SEO Best Practices

 Your web server runs your website.
 When a webpage is requested, the server receives that request and responds with the content of that page.
 When you have server issues, it can impact the user experience and search engine rankings.

-There is a lot to consider when evaluating a server, from the type of server it is to how well it performs.
+There is much to consider when evaluating a server, from its type to how well it performs.
 In this section, though, we’ll focus on server errors.

 Server status codes are a response by the server in response to a client request.
 You can find a full list of server status codes at W3.org here.
-Sometimes servers produce errors when a visitor or search engine spider is trying to access something on your website.
+Sometimes servers produce errors when a visitor or search engine spider tries to access something on your website.

-Because certain status codes could impact your rankings, you want to make sure you check server response codes and know what is going on with your website.
+Because certain status codes could impact your rankings, so you want to check server response codes and know what is happening with your website.

 In particular, here are the following status codes that you want to pay special attention to and fix right away:

-- 302: A 302 is a temporary redirect and is generally not SEO friendly as it does not always transfer a page’s historical link signals to the redirected page.
-Yes, Google has indicated that it is often treated like a 301 permanent redirect but I would rather use a 301 and not be concerned with crawl budget.
+- 302: A 302 is a temporary redirect and is generally not SEO-friendly as it does not always transfer a page’s historical link signals to the redirected page.
+Yes, Google has indicated that it is often treated like a 301 permanent redirect, but I would rather use a 301 and not be concerned with the crawl budget.